SebKuzminsky/zenbot/README.md

     * Check the "Combine Passes" checkbox.

+* In "Board cutout":

-* Set "Board cutout" -> "Tool dia" to 0.0315 inch (0.800 mm) which matches the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut.
+    * Set "Tool dia" to 0.800 mm (0.0315 inch) which matches the "PreciseBits RCC08-0315-026F" endmill i'm using for this cut.

-* Set "Board cutout" -> "Margin" to 0.0 inch (0.000 mm).
+    * Set "Margin" to 0.000 mm (0.0 inch).

-* Set "Board cutout" -> "Gap size" to 0.0 inch (0.000 mm), since we're using double-sided tape for work holding no work-holding tabs are needed.
+    * Set "Gap size" to 0.000 mm (0.0 inch), since we're using double-sided tape for work holding no work-holding tabs are needed.
       FlatCAM imposes a minimum size so we can't get totally rid of them.

-* Set "Board cutout" -> "Gaps" to "2 (L/R)" or whatever feels appropriate
+    * Set "Gaps" to "2 (L/R)" or whatever feels appropriate to you.
-  to you.
       Since we don't want board cutout gaps and there's no "0" option here, you should probably choose one of the 2-gap options.

-In the "Excelleon Options" -> "Create CNC Job" section:
+In the "Excelleon Options" section:

+* In "Create CNC Job":

-* Set "Cut Z" to -1.8 mm.
+    * Set "Cut Z" to -1.8 mm, just enough to cut all the way through the circuit board.

     * Set "Travel Z" to 0.5 mm.

     * Set "Feed Rate" to 125 mm/min.

-In the "Excelleon Options" -> "Mill Holes" section:
+* In "Mill Holes" section:

-* Set "Tool dia" to 0.794 mm.
+    * Set "Tool dia" to 0.794 mm to match the diameter of the cutter we'll be milling holes with.

-In the "CNC Job Options" -> "Export G-Code" section:
+In the "CNC Job Options" section:

+* In "Export G-Code":

-* Set "Prepend to G-Code": "G21 G64 P0.01" for mm, or "G20 G64 P0.0005"
+    * Set "Prepend to G-Code": "G21 G64 P0.01" for mm, or "G20 G64
-  for inch.
+      P0.0005" for inch.

     * Set "Append to G-Code": "m2"

     * Disable "Dwell".

+Go to "File" -> "Save Defaults".
 If you changed any of the application settings you have to quit FlatCAM and restart for them to take effect.

 ### Load PCB fabrication files